 Mount Sinai St. Luke's Roosevelt Aneurysm Center

-Dr. George Todd, world-renowned expert in the clinical treatment of abdominal aortic aneurysms, joined the St. Luke's-Roosevelt Department of Surgery as the Walter Wichern Professor of Clinical Surgery at Columbia University and Chairman of the Department of Surgery in 2000.
-With his arrival, a multidisciplinary center dedicated to the treatment of aneurysms was established at SLR.
+Dr. George Todd, world-renowned expert in the clinical treatment of abdominal aortic aneurysms, joined the Mount Sinai St. Luke's Roosevelt Department of Surgery as the Walter Wichern Professor of Clinical Surgery at Columbia University and Chairman of the Department of Surgery in 2000.
+In 2014, he was awarded the endowed Alfred and Florence Gross Professorship of Surgery at the Icahn School of Medicine.
+After his arrival, he established a multidisciplinary center dedicated to the treatment of aneurysms SLR.
 The center treats patients with aneurysms involving the abdominal aorta , as well as the thoracic aorta with the latest surgical technologies including minimally invasive stent-grafting and robotically assisted surgery.
 Aneurysms involving other blood vessels within the abdomen, neck, brain, arms and legs are also treated with these minimally invasive techniques.